 Kristin joined the NFXF team in 2019.
-She has over 10 years of experience in fundraising and non-profit management, event planning, and board and volunteer development.
+She has over 15 years of experience in fundraising and non-profit management, event planning, and board and volunteer development.
 She earned a BA in Economics and an MA in Public Administration.
-Kristin loves spending time with her two teenage sons and in the company of friends, and enjoys gardening, running, and playing tennis.
+Kristin loves spending time with her two teenage sons and in the company of friends, and enjoys gardening, running, and hiking in the Santa Cruz mountains.

 Hilary Rosselot, Director of Research Facilitation

 Hilary joined the NFXF team in 2019.
 Prior to joining the NFXF team, she worked at the Cincinnati Fragile X Research and Treatment Center for over 5 years.
 She has experience as a Clinical Research Coordinator across many types of clinical trials and served as the Clinical Research Manager for the Cincinnati program.
 She earned a BA in Psychology, an MBA and is a SOCRA Certified Clinical Research Professional.
 She enjoys time with family and friends, a great book, a strong cup of coffee and, of course, a good laugh!